BittyTax/BittyTax/README.md

 The [HMRC guidance on allowable expenses](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto22150#exchange-fees) does not specifically cover transfer fees, "*transaction fees paid for having the transaction included on the distributed ledger*" is an allowable cost, but only for a disposal, transfers between your own wallets are not disposals, but paying the fee is?
 The guidance could be interpreted either way, our default and recommendation is that they are NOT an allowable cost.

 ### fiat_income
-This parameter controls whether fiat income transactions are included in the income report.
+Include transactions in fiat currency in the income report.
 Can be set to `True` or `False`.
 Default is `False`.

 ### lost_buyback
 This controls whether a `Lost` transaction type results in a reacquisition, as per the [HMRC guidance on losing private keys](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto22400).